 Amy C. Offner (Ph.D.
 Columbia University) studies twentieth-century US history in global perspective, with special focus on Latin America.
 Her research and teaching address the history of capitalism and political economy, empire and foreign relations, and social and intellectual history.

-Offner has been a postdoctoral fellow at the Center for the United States and the Cold War within NYU’s Tamiment Library, and has received fellowships and grants from institutions including the American Council of Learned Societies, the Social Science Research Council, the Charles Warren Center at Harvard University, the Inter-American Foundation, the Society for Historians of American Foreign Relations, and the Duke University Center for the History of Political Economy.
+Offner has received fellowships and grants from institutions including the American Council of Learned Societies, the Social Science Research Council, the Charles Warren Center for American History at Harvard University, the Kluge Center at the Library of Congress, the National Endowment for the Humanities, the Inter-American Foundation, the Society for Historians of American Foreign Relations, the Tamiment Library at NYU, Baker Library at Harvard Business School, and the Duke University Center for the History of Political Economy.
 Before beginning graduate studies, she worked as a union organizer and an editor at Dollars & Sense, a magazine and book publisher analyzing economic affairs.
-In 2008, she worked for the Landmine Survivor Network in Bogotá, Colombia.

-- HIST 174 Reform and Revolution in the Americas
+HIST 174 Capitalism, Socialism, and Crisis in the Twentieth-Century Americas

 HIST 1191 (formerly 451) The United States and the World Since 1898

 HIST 216.301 Thinking about Capitalism: A Social and Global History of Ideas